SteeltoeOSS/Documentation/api/v3/management/httptrace.md

-# Tracing
+# HTTP Trace

-The Steeltoe tracing endpoint provides the ability to view the last several requests made of your application.
+The Steeltoe HTTP trace endpoint provides the ability to view the last several requests made of your application.

 When you activate the tracing endpoint, an `ITraceRepository` implementation is configured and created to hold `Trace` information that can be retrieved by using the endpoint.